itannermahncke/itannermahncke/README.md

 # Hi there 👋 I'm Ivy!

-I'm an aspiring robotics engineer at Olin College of Engineering.
+I'm a third-year robotics engineering student at Olin College of Engineering.
 I'm interested in all things robotic software: particularly path planning, perception, and state estimation!
 I primarily develop in Python, C, and Java, with a special focus on developing ROS and ROS2 packages.

 ## I'm very passionate about expeditionary autonomy!
 I want to work on robots that...